Application

 A provider is an object whose members are used to build dependencies.

-This parameter will be ignored if di_container
+This parameter will be ignored if di_container is specified.

 Dishka documentation — providers.